 Koch-Grünberg’s contribution to the history of ethnographic film is small but also significant in the sense that he appears to have been the first to film an indigenous Amazonian people.
 It is a contribution that is often overlooked in the standard histories of ethnographic film.
 Even Koch-Grünberg himself does not appear to have rated it very highly.

-Although he was an accomplished and prolific photographer, there is no evidence that Koch-Grünberg was considering making a moving image film on his third expedition in 1911-13 until he was approached by the Freiburg-based company, Express Films.
-They proposed to send a cameraman to Brazil to make a series of travelogue films along the Amazon and elsewhere before accompanying Koch-Grünberg to his field site in order to shoot more ethnographic footage there.
-But after shooting the travelogue films, the cameraman had to return to Germany, so Koch-Grünberg was left to shoot the ethnographic sequences on his own, supported by his field assistant, Hermann Schmidt (see above).
+Although he was an accomplished and prolific photographer, there is no evidence that Koch-Grünberg was considering making a moving image film on his third expedition in 1911-13 until he was approached by the Freiburg-based production company, Express-Film.The founder of the company, Bernard Gotthart (1871-1950), proposed to travel to Brazil to make a series of travelogue films along the Amazon river and elsewhere before accompanying Koch-Grünberg to his field site in order to shoot more ethnographic footage there.
+But after shooting the travelogue material, Gotthart had suddenly been obliged to return to Germany, so Koch-Grünberg was left to shoot the ethnographic sequences on his own, supported by his field assistant, Hermann Schmidt (see above).

-The result was the sequences that make up Aus dem Leben der Taulipang in Guayana.
-Given that neither Koch-Grünberg nor Schmidt had any previous experience, the footage is creditable, but it is both cinematographically and ethnographically limited.
-The experience of making the film certainly did not convince Koch-Grünberg himself of the value of film as a tool of field research, and he continued to see it as no more than a means to “illustrate or embellish” a lecture.
+The result was the sequences that make up On the Life of the Taulipang in Guiana.
+Given that neither Koch-Grünberg nor Schmidt had any significant previous experience of using a moving image camera, the footage is creditable, but it is both cinematographically and ethnographically limited.
+The experience of making the film certainly did not convince Koch-Grünberg himself of the value of film as a tool of field research, and he continued to see it as no more than a means for the “embellishment” of a lecture.

-In 1926, Santos would release No Rastro do Eldorado as a record of the Rice expedition, which, in fact, ended in failure.
-But by that time, tragically, Theodor Koch-Grünberg was already dead, aged only 52, having contracted malaria only a few weeks after the Rice expedition had begun.
+In 1926, Santos would release No Rastro do Eldorado as a record of the Rice expedition.
+But by that time, tragically, Theodor Koch-Grünberg was dead, aged only 52, having contracted malaria shortly after the Rice expedition began.